python-babel/babel/docs/dev.rst

 *   Dot not use ``unicode_literals``, instead use the ``u''`` string syntax.
-The reason for this is that the former introduces countless of unicode problems by accidentally upgrading strings to unicode which should not be (docstrings for instance).
+The reason for this is that the former introduces countless of unicode problems by accidentally upgrading strings to unicode which should not be.
+Docstrings for instance.

 Dates and Timezones
 -------------------